Alex-the-Goat/SuperRareV1-Subgraph/README.md

 ## Abstract

 This subgraph was commissioned to track SuperRare v1 Artworks (https://etherscan.io/address/0x41a322b28d0ff354040e2cbc676f0320d8c8850d#code) and their respective Bids, Sales and Transfers.
-Specifically the Lost Robbies (why startBlock has been increased past block of contract deployment)
+Specifically the Lost Robbie.
+(This is why startBlock has been increased past block of contract deployment - `5364089` to `5977235` - set this back to track all artworks)

 The entities are as such -